xiaoshihou514/xiaoshihou514.github.io/ndpc/index.md

 features:
   - title: 😊 Easy to use
-    details: No more errornouse clicking for logical connectives!
+    details: No more errornous clicking for logical connectives!
 Type your proof in a file with your favourite editor!
   - title: 🚀 Fast and correct
     details: ndpc is built upon the awesome parsing framework parsley, allowing for a robust syntax and fast parsing.
   - title: 💡 Modern